Crisis Management and Strategic Response

 - Navigating multi-state and global challenges

-With a deep understanding our clients’ business objectives and the legal and regulatory frameworks that govern their industries, we have assisted clients in multiple sectors, including biotechnology and pharmaceuticals, defense, education, energy, financial services, healthcare, media and communications, professional sports, retail, and technology.
+With a deep understanding of our clients’ business objectives and the legal and regulatory frameworks that govern their industries, we have assisted clients in multiple sectors, including biotechnology and pharmaceuticals, defense, education, energy, financial services, healthcare, media and communications, professional sports, retail, and technology.

 We are accustomed to partnering seamlessly with in-house and external service providers—including public relations, communications and governmental affairs teams and grassroots or social media organizations—to determine and orchestrate a communications strategy that minimizes reputational risk and advances our clients’ position.